-Furthermore, as $T_2=\sigma(T_1)$ has the same dimension with $T_1$, $T_2$ is facet if and only if $T_1$ is a facet. \end{proof}
+Furthermore, as $T_2=\sigma(T_1)$ has the same dimension as $T_1$, $T_2$ is a facet if and only if $T_1$ is a facet. \end{proof}

-By Lemma \ref{iwds}, for $p\in\mc{P}_n$, all faces of $\Gamma_n$ are divided into $p$-orbits, and some of them are families of facets of $\Gamma_n$ which play a more important role because they correspond to the elemental inequalities defining $\Gamma_n$.
-The collection of all $p$-orbits of faces of $\Gamma_n$ is denoted by $\mf{F}_p$ and the collection of all $p$-orbits of facets is denoted by $\mf{E}_p$.
+By Lemma \ref{iwds}, for $p\in\mc{P}_n$, all the faces of $\Gamma_n$ are partitioned into $p$-orbits, and some of them are families of facets of $\Gamma_n$ which play a more important role because they correspond to the elemental inequalities $E(\mc{I}_i,\mc{K}_i)$ defining $\Gamma_n$.
+The collection of all $p$-orbits of facets is denoted by $\mf{E}_p$.

 \begin{lemma} For $p\in\mc{P}_n$ and $E_i\triangleq E(\mc{I}_i,\mc{K}_i)\in\mc{E}_n, i=1,2$, the following three statements are equivalent: \begin{enumerate} \item $E_1$ and $E_2$ are $p$-equivalent; \item there exists $\sigma\in\Sigma_p$ such that $\mc{I}_1=\sigma(\mc{I}_2)$ and $\mc{K}_1=\sigma(\mc{K}_2)$; \item $\bs{\lambda}_{\mc{I}_1,p}=\bs{\lambda}_{\mc{I}_2,p}$ and $\bs{\lambda}_{\mc{K}_1,p}=\bs{\lambda}_{\mc{K}_2,p}$. \end{enumerate} \end{lemma} \begin{proof} We first prove that the first two statements are equivalent.
 If $E_1$ and $E_2$ are $p$-equivalent, there exists $\sigma\in\Sigma_p$ such that $\sigma(E_1)=E_2$.
 For $|\mc{I}_1|=1$, i.e., $E_1=E(i)$ and $\mc{I}_1=\{i\}$ for some $i\in\N$, since for any $\h\in E_2$, $\sigma^{-1}(\h)\in E_1$, we have